-My latest Townhall column is called, 5 Reasons You Would Never Want To Be A Superhero In The Real World.
-Here’s an excerpt from the column.
+5 Reasons You Would Never Want To Be A Superhero In The Real World

 1) It Would Be Impossible to Hide Your Secret Identity.

-It doesn’t exactly take Stephen Hawking to crack the mystery of those secret identities and the real world is much more sophisticated.
-You’d have every intelligence agency on the planet trying to figure out your identity, gossip mags offering to pay millions for evidence, statistics junkies mapping every place you’d ever been, tens of thousands of bloggers and journalists trying to figure out who you are and tens of millions of Internet junkies on fan sites spending hours every day trying to piece together who you are when they’re not writing erotic fan fiction imagining you being seduced by the evil lizard queen of mars.
-Eventually, someone would snap a picture of your coming out of your lair with their cell phone, some long forgotten cousin would remember you picking up a jeep when you were five or someone would figure out who you were from the DNA on a can of Coke you drank while you were visiting orphans.
-Then, you’d have super-villains showing up at your house, people kidnapping everyone you ever said, “Hello,” to in public and even worse….
+It doesn’t exactly take Stephen Hawking to crack the mystery of those secret identities, and the real world is much more sophisticated.
+You’d have every intelligence agency on the planet trying to figure out your identity, gossip mags offering to pay millions for evidence, statistics junkies mapping every place you’d ever been, tens of thousands of bloggers and journalists trying to figure out who you are, and tens of millions of Internet junkies on fan sites spending hours every day trying to piece together who you are when they’re not writing erotic fan fiction imagining you being seduced by the evil lizard queen of Mars.
+Eventually, someone would snap a cell-phone picture of you coming out of your lair, some long forgotten cousin would remember you picking up a jeep when you were five, or someone would figure out who you were from the DNA on a can of Coke you drank while you were visiting orphans.
+Then, you’d have super-villains showing up at your house, people kidnapping everyone you ever said “hello” to in public, and even worse….

 2) You’d Be Buried Under an Avalanche of Lawsuits.